 We use about 30 different varieties of peppers to create the nine AWE-SAUCE hot sauces.
 Have you ever wondered about the origins of peppers?
-There five domesticated pepper species grown around the world.
+There five domesticated pepper species are grown around the world.

 Hot sauce is a condiment like ketchup, relish and mustard.
 Below are some interesting facts you may not know about peppers and hot sauce.

 The species of pepper, which includes the Habanero variety is scientifically named Capsicum Chinense.
-This name is incorrect because the scientist that named the species thought peppers originated in China, thus the "Chinense" in the name.
+This name is incorrect because the scientist that named the species thought peppers originated in China, thus the "Chinese" in the name.

 Hot sauces are the fastest growing food in the condiment marketplace.